-Northumberland Safeguarding Board Procedures can be found at the following lnk - http://northumberlandlscb.proceduresonline.com/pdfs/esafety_social_media.pdf
+Northumberland Safeguarding Board Procedures can be found at Ihttp://northumberlandlscb.proceduresonline.com/pdfs/esafety_social_media.pdf

 Appendix I Dealing with allegations against people who work with children

 What is a Designated Officer or DO?

 The role of the DO was initially set out in the HM Government guidance Working Together to Safeguard Children 2010 and continues in Working Together 2018.